 Most nuts and seeds are fine, except pistachios and cashews.
 Fats and oils are low in FODMAPs, so fine to eat.
 Jams and marmalades are fine – but avoid low-sugar varieties thta contain artificial sweeteners.
 Any meat, fish or poultry is okay as long as it’s not breaded.
 Tuck in to eggs too – you can have between four and six a week.

-Some fruits with pips and stones (pears, apples, apricots, plums and peaches), blackberries, cherries, grapefruit, pomegranates and lychees.
-Vegetables like green cabbage, sweet potatoes, asparagus, artichokes, leeks and mushrooms are all out.
+- Some fruits with pips and stones (pears, apples, apricots, plums and peaches), blackberries, cherries, grapefruit, pomegranates and lychees

-Try to avoid caffeinated and fizzy drinks too.
-And finally, dried coconut, pistachio and cashews, or honey.
+- Try to avoid caffeinated and fizzy drinks too

 There’s no getting away from it – eating out is pretty tough when you’re trying to follow a low-FODMAP plan.
 It may seem easier just to lay low for eight weeks, but that’s unrealistic.
 Our advice is to find out where you’re going ahead of time and check it out before you go.
 Most restaurants have a website, where you can view the menu and see what is going to be okay.